Contact us at email@example.com to discuss booking a speaker for your event

 Mike has been working in health care communications since 2011 bringing his unique background in marketing and business strategy to clients across North America.
-He often has a different perspective than the medical professionals and drives insightful discussions that can lead to disruption.
-As Mike often points out, ideas and concepts are the right place to start, however implementation and behaviour change are the real challenge.
+He often has a different perspective than medical professionals and leads insightful discussions to reframe challenges.
+Mike leads the strategy development and execution of all Reframe’s client projects.

-Mike was recently named to Readers Digest 2017 Top 10 Canadian Health Heroes, read the article here
+Mike was named to Readers Digest 2017 Top 10 Canadian Health Heroes, read the article here

 “Patient Engagement or an Engaged Patient?”

 Patient engagement is one of the most interesting developments in modern health care.
 It’s universally accepted across health care today that the patient’s voice is essential to providing great care and should be included at all times.
 There are a wide variety of different processes being used to engage patients such as having access to their medical information through a portal, patient-centred co-design, interviews and focus groups.

 One of the central problems is that patient engagement means different things to different people.
 As often is the case with a popular concept, the term ‘patient engagement’ has become ubiquitous and starting to lose real meaning.
 One way to restore clarity might be to Reframe the whole thing by asking the question: What does this fully engaged patient actually look like?
 If we can clearly identify the objectives, we can refine our efforts and determine what’s required to achieve the goal.

 Emily Nicholas Angl, Director of Health Engagement and Communication